 Despite the Laundromat revelations, Azerbaijan continues to enjoy a remarkably cozy relationship with Europe and the international community.

-In October 2017, the European Bank for Reconstruction and Development approved a €430 million loan for the construction of the Azeri-Turkish part of the Southern Gas Corridor (TANAP), a mostly government-owned gas pipeline.
+In October 2017, the European Bank for Reconstruction and Development (EBRD) approved a €430 million loan for the construction of the Azeri-Turkish part of the Southern Gas Corridor (TANAP), a mostly government-owned gas pipeline.
 In July 2018, the EBRD also approved another €500 million for the Trans Adriatic Pipeline, which will be the Western-most part of the same project.
-This was despite Azerbaijan’s withdrawal from the EBRD-endorsed international oil and gas transparency initiative, EITI, in March 2017.
+This was despite Azerbaijan’s withdrawal from the EBRD-endorsed Extractive Industries Transparency Initiative (EITI) in March 2017.
 EITI criticised the country because of its repression of civil society.

 Negotiations over a new strategic partnership agreement between the EU and Azerbaijan to deepen their economic relationship have continued.